Who we support

 Paul Haines - Co Chair

-Paul was previously a co-opted governor at a local academy and joined Nourish as a trustee in September 2013 and manages the website and social media for the charity.
+Paul was previously a co-opted governor at a local academy and joined Nourish as a trustee in September 2013 and manages the website for the charity.

 He was elected as co chair in December 2014